binpash/fractal/INSTRUCTIONS.md

 # Overview
-The paper makes the following claims requiring artifact evaluation on page 2 (Comments to AEC reviewers are after `:`):
+The paper makes the following contributions:

 1. **Execution engine**: Fractal's light-weight instrumentation, progress and health monitors, and the executor.
 2. **Performance optimizations**: Fractal's event-driven executor, buffered-io sentinel striping, and batched scheduling.